Sacha Killeya-Jones

-Sacha Liam Killeya-Jones (born August 10, 1998) is an American-British professional basketball player for the Oklahoma City Blue of the NBA G League.
-Choosing four destinations in three years during his college basketball years, he was first a Virginia basketball commit, then switched his commitment to Kentucky and played sparingly for two years, then transferred to NC State, then left the Wolfpack before playing a single game and chose instead to play professional basketball in Europe.
-In high school, he was named a McDonald's All-American.
-In 2021-22, he led the Israeli Basketball Premier League in scoring.
+Sacha Liam Killeya-Jones (born August 10, 1998) is an American-British professional basketball player for Kawasaki Brave Thunders of the B.League.
+He played college basketball for Kentucky.

 High school career

 Killeya-Jones grew up playing football at the quarterback position.
 As a freshman at Woodberry Forest School in Woodberry Forest, Virginia, he played football, a year before giving up the sport in exchange for basketball, which better suited his height and build.
 For his final two years, Killeya-Jones transferred to Virginia Episcopal School in Lynchburg, Virginia.
 In his senior season, he averaged 23.6 points, 10 rebounds and three blocks per game and led his team to a VISAA Division II state title.
 He was also selected to play in the 2016 McDonald's All-American Game.
 Killeya-Jones left high school as a consensus five-star recruit.
 He originally committed to Virginia before switching to Kentucky.